murdockma/portfolio/README.md

 1. Push your code to GitHub
 2. Import your repository in Vercel
-3. Deploy!
+3. Deploy

 ## License

-MIT License - feel free to use this template for your own portfolio!
+MIT License - feel free to use this template for your own portfolio

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.